Home A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Concentration is the ability to pay attention to one single thought or subject to the exclusion of everything else.

 Visual and auditory perception are the processes of recognizing and interpreting information received through the senses of sight and sound.
-Deficits in visual perception can hinder a person's ability to make sense of information received through the eyes, while deficits in auditory perception interferes with an individual's ability to analyze or make sense of information received through the ears.
+Deficits in visual perception can hinder a person's ability to make sense of information received through the eyes, while deficits in auditory perception interfere with an individual's ability to analyze or make sense of information received through the ears.

 A classic example of a deficit in visual perception is the child who confuses letters such as b, d, p and q.
 Many adults find their reading speed to be inadequate as a result of underlying perceptual deficits.